nik132-eng/chrome-extensions/README.md

 ![pngwing com](https://github.com/nik132-eng/chrome-extensions/assets/77881638/a70432cc-9ec6-40bd-8a1a-053f22df59e8)

-This repository contains multiple Chrome extensions geared toward various purposes.
-Each extension is located in its respective folder within this repository.
+This repository hosts a collection of Chrome extensions designed for diverse purposes.
+Each extension has its own folder within this repository, with some already developed and others awaiting creation.

 ## Extensions Overview